pronobis/matlab-mode/README.md

 This is an unofficial port of the MATLAB and Emacs integration mode from the project CVS repo  (http://sourceforge.net/projects/matlab-emacs/) to GitHub (as of March 2015).
 The following changes were added on top of the original project:

 1. Import to git
-2. New company-matlab.el backend that works both inside the Matlab shell and in Matlab files.
+2. New company-matlab.el backend that works both inside the Matlab shell and in Matlab files
+3. Fixed additional newlines and incorrect formatting of prompt after completion
+4. Re-enabled HTML parsing

 # Installation